sarcophagus-org/governance-incentives-contract/README.md

 ## Reward Distribution Script Execution

-In `.env` set your INFURA_API_KEY and TOTAL_REWARDS_WEI as the amount to distribute as rewards.
-To simulate the actual distribution, set TOTAL_REWARDS_WEI to the unallocated rewards of the Collection contract.
+For mainnet in `.env` set ETHEREUM_NETWORK="mainnet" as well as your INFURA_API_KEY and TOTAL_REWARDS_WEI as the amount to distribute as rewards.
+To simulate the actual reward distribution, set TOTAL_REWARDS_WEI to the unallocated rewards of the Collection contract.

+For test environment set in `.env` set ETHEREUM_NETWORK to an empty string.

 To console.log the simulation of the reward distribution allocation based on TOTAL_REWARDS_WEI, run in the terminal: